Ruddle/oxidator/README.md

 * Deterministic engine: that makes multithreading less efficient and harder.
 It has nice properties (low file size for replay, debugging) but for my goals they are not worth their price.
 It is usually done to make networking easier and extremely low bandwidth (because peers only have to share player inputs).
 I have a plan to keep 80% of those properties with a non-deterministic engine (for 20% the price in dev time).

 * Replacing [Spring Engine](https://springrts.com/): This engine will be far more constrained than spring for performance and time reason.
-Their will not be a scripting language like Lua to mod.
+There will not be a scripting language like Lua to mod.
 However I will make sure everything that has been done in the most popular mods of spring will be doable here.

 ## Features